 This course aims to give students the tools and the confidence to become successful documentary makers.
-We put storytelling at the centre of the filmmaking process, while at the same time helping each student to develop their personal voice.
+We put storytelling at the centre of the filmmaking process, while at the same time encouraging each student to experiment and develop their personal voice.

-Head of Department Peter Dale was nominated for a BAFTA this year for his work on Louis Theroux: Talking to Anorexia.
+Head of Department Peter Dale won a 2019 BAFTA for his work on Louis Theroux: Altered States.

 Our students are regularly nominated for, and win, prestigious prizes around the world.
-In recent years they have won at the Griersons, Sheffield Student Awards, Locarno, IDFA, Royal Television Society, Sundance, Hot Docs, Berlin and many others.
+In recent years they have been consistent winners at the Grierson Awards, as well Sheffield DocFest, BAFTA, Student Academy Awards, Royal Television Society, Hot Docs, Poitiers and many others.

-Students collaborate with those in other specialisms to make several films and participate in practical projects, developing the skills they learn throughout the course – with all production costs met by the School.
+Students collaborate with students in other specialisms to make several films and participate in practical projects, developing the vital skills of both directing and collaboration.
+All production costs are met by the School.

 Recent credits and successes